LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 This is deadly.  it is worse than redeclaring a local variable, which at least will trigger a compiler error.

-.. index:: warning; redeclaring instance variables
+.. index:: redeclaring instance variables error compiler error; before error in text instance variable; redeclaring error

 ..  warning::